NataliSDesing/cursor-effect/README.md

 # WebGL Fluid Cursor Effect

 This project now showcases a lightweight WebGL fluid simulation inspired by [Pavel Dobryakov's webgl-fluid-simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation).
-The simulation reacts to mouse movement, creating colorful swirling patterns.
-The script is standalone and can be embedded in website builders such as Tilda.
+The effect reproduces the liquid cursor interaction seen on sites like [advanced.team](https://advanced.team/) and [colbacolorbar.ru](https://colbacolorbar.ru/).
+It reacts to mouse movement, creating colorful swirling patterns and can be embedded in website builders such as Tilda.

 ## Usage